 The Property contains a number of historic resources.
-The land underlying Lake Almanor, known as Big Meadow, and which is nearby, is part of the ancestral territory of the Maidu people.
+The land underlying Lake Almanor, known as Big Meadow, is part of the ancestral territory of the Maidu people.
 The creation of the Lake inundated many sites of cultural significance to the Maidu people; entire villages were flooded.

-EXHIBIT E
+EXHIBIT D